yuzhengcuhk/yuzhengcuhk.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a 1st year PhD student at the University of Michigan studying statistics.
-I am interested in machine learning and its applications to computational biology.
+I'm currently a 3rd year PhD student at the University of Michigan studying [Statistics](https://lsa.umich.edu/stats) advised by [Ambuj Tewari](https://ambujtewari.github.io/).
+I am interested in machine learning and its applications to computational biology, specifically 3D heterogeneous reconstruction of proteins from Cryo-EM images.
+I've also dabbled in [conformal prediction](https://arxiv.org/pdf/2305.14275.pdf), [variational inference](https://arxiv.org/pdf/2211.10479.pdf), and [generative models](https://arxiv.org/pdf/2211.10771.pdf).

 I previously worked as a computer vision/graphics engineer at Facebook, where I worked on realtime dense 3D reconstruction (point clouds/KinectFusion) and dynamic real-time disocclusion on meshes.
 I previously worked on the software for the [Manifold camera](https://bkcabralwebsite.appspot.com/An-Integrated-6DoF-Video-Camera-and-System-Design.pdf), specifically adding support for rendering on cloud farms and improving the efficiency of the depth estimation algorithm.
 I also implemented, trained, and optimized (with layer fusion, SNPE, and QAT quantization) an end-to-end deep learning-based feature for Portal to run at realtime on the Snapdragon SoC.